 If you have a (freshwater) aquarium you can either take water from it or try to rehab your plants directly in the tank.
 I have a paludarium (half-filled with water, with a rocky landmass) that has successfully grown peace lilies and a peperomia.

 It’s both toasty warm and super humid, so it’s a great place to rehab plants.
-I just need to devise a method to keep them upright!

 When can you pot your plant up again?